 Feeding the five thousand From soup kitchens to a full Christmas dinner and coffee mornings, there’s a variety of options for your church, depending on the size and capabilities of your kitchen.
 But big or small, you can help role at a time that is difficult for some of your local community.

 Soup kitchens are great for providing a warm and comfortable space for the less fortunate and, although money can be difficult for some of your congregation, most of them will be willing to donate soup, tea bags and other essentials to get your soup kitchen off the ground.
 If you want to give more, many churches across the UK also supply a full Christmas dinner to those in need.

 Thriving on a strong community spirit, your church could host a meal on Christmas Day, bringing joy to those who have nowhere else to go.
 This is a lovely way to use your kitchen and share the true meaning of the festive period.
 Just bear in mind that with this large offering, not only will your kitchen need to be up to the job of feeding and watering your visitors, but it will also need to be well stocked with volunteers too.

-If your church kitchen isn’t yet ready to dish up a full roast and all the trimmings this Christmas, you could consider free coffee mornings during Advent for the local community, or food banks, led by the caring donations of your congregation.
+Playing a part If your church kitchen isn’t yet ready to dish up a full roast and all the trimmings this Christmas, you could consider free coffee mornings during Advent for the local community, or food banks, led by the caring donations of your congregation.